-How will Cyberbullying be managed?
+How will online bullying be managed?

-In the event of cyberbullying:
+In the event of online bullying:

-• Pupils, staff and parents/carers will be advised to keep a record of the bullying as evidence.

-Nadeen School will take steps to identify the bully, where possible and appropriate.
-This may include identifying and interviewing possible witnesses, and contacting the parents Pupils, staff and parents/carers will be required to work with the school to support the approach to cyberbullying and the school's e-Safety ethos.
+- Staff will keep a record of the bullying as evidence in CPOMS. - Nadeen School will take steps to identify the bully, where possible and appropriate.
+This may include identifying and interviewing possible witnesses, and contacting the parents - Learners, staff and parents/carers will be required to work with the school to support the approach to online bullying and the school's e-Safety ethos.

-Sanctions for those involved in cyberbullying may include:
+Logical consequences for those involved in cyberbullying may include:

-• The bully will be asked to remove any material deemed to be inappropriate or a service provider may be contacted to remove content if the bully refuses or is unable to delete content.

-• Internet access may be suspended at school for the user for a period of time.
-Other sanctions for pupils and staff may also be used in accordance to the schools anti-bullying and behaviour policy.

-• Parent/carers of pupils will be informed.

-• If the offence takes place off the school site and out of school hours, but is brought to the attention of the school, all children and families involved will be contacted for discussion.
+- The bully will be asked to remove any material deemed to be inappropriate or a service provider may be contacted to remove content if the bully refuses or is unable to delete content. - Internet access may be suspended at school for the user for a period of time.
+Other consequences for learners and staff may also be used in accordance to the school's anti-bullying and Behaviour for Learning Policy. - Parent/carers of learners will be informed. - If the offence takes place off the school site and out of school hours, but is brought to the attention of the school, all children and families involved will be contacted for discussion.